 Toni Brisland was born and educated in Wollongong NSW Australia and taught English and History at Figtree High, Kiama High and Merriwa Central before moving to Sydney to take up a teaching and counselling position at De La Salle Brothers Kingsgrove.
-After further study in accounting and law Toni worked as a senior human resource manager in the public sector and a solicitor and HR Manager in the private sector.
-Toni now writes full time for children of all ages and volunteers at The Children's Book Council of Australia (CBCA) and The Society of Children's Book Writers and Illustrators (SCBWI) and "Books in Homes".
-Toni is the Vice-President of CBCA NSW and their Sub-branches and Author and Illustrator Liaison Officer and was a previous Director of the CBCA National Board as the NSW Delegate and previoius Vice-President of CBCA NSW.
-Toni is on the SCBWI NSW Committee as the Author and Illustrator Liaison Officer.
+After further study in management, accounting and law Toni worked as a senior human resource manager in the public sector and a solicitor and HR Manager in the private sector.
+Toni now writes full time for children and volunteers as the The Children's Book Council of Australia NSW Inc. Sub-branches and Author and Illustrator Liaison Officer.
+Toni is a previous Director of the CBCA National Board as the NSW Delegate and previoius Vice-President of CBCA NSW.
+Toni is on the SCBWI NSW Committee and is a Role Model for "Books in Homes".

 Toni has always had a passion for children's literature and has won a number of competitions for unpublished writers.
 She is inspired by the children in her life, animals, her extensive travels and the Australian way of doing things.